-For each of the adult, dislocated worker, and youth programs, a local area must not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the local area for the preceding two Fiscal Years.
-Amounts necessary to increase allocations to local areas to comply with the minimum allocation percentage requirement must be obtained by ratably reducing the allocations to be made to other local areas.
-If amounts of WIOA funds appropriated in a Fiscal Year are not sufficient to meet the minimum percentage allocation requirement, the amounts allocated to each local area must be ratably reduced.
+Local area adult, dislocated worker, and youth programs must not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage for the programs for the preceding two fiscal years.

+- Amounts necessary to adjust local area allocations to comply with the minimum allocation percentage requirement are determined by ratably reducing allocations to other local areas. - If amounts of WIOA funds appropriated in a fiscal year are not sufficient to meet the minimum allocation percentage requirement, amounts allocated to all local areas must be ratably reduced.